 The first gift fee is 500 yen for 3 small plates on which you can write your wishes and 1 Tengu fortune (omikuji).
 If you are interested, please give it a try!

-Amulet charms and hamayumi from the Kamisha of Akiba Shrine are given out at three locations: the shrine office, the one opposite the shrine office, and the amulet located beyond the torii gate of happiness.
+Amulet charms and hamayumi from the Akiha Shrine (Upper) are given out at three locations: the shrine office, the one opposite the shrine office, and the amulet located beyond the torii gate of happiness.

 Of the three locations, the shrine office is the only one that awards goshuin stamps.